 Responding to Your Pet’s Allergies

-If your pet is experiencing any of the symptoms of allergies or you just sense that they’re uncomfortable, bring them in to Oakhurst Veterinary Hospital.
-Determining the source of your pet’s allergies and developing a plan to make them more comfortable is our top priority.
+If your pet is experiencing any of the symptoms of allergies or you just sense that they’re uncomfortable, you might try some home remedies for pet allergies, but it is important to bring them into Oakhurst Veterinary Hospital.
+We can use diagnostic tools to determine the source of your pet’s allergies and developing a plan to make them more comfortable is our top priority.

-Common methods of treating allergies in pets include:
+Common pet skin allergy treatments in pets include:

 - Administering allergen-specific immunotherapy